DingyiYang/Awesome-Story-Evaluation/README.md

 # Awesome-Story-Evaluation
-🔥 We release a survey paper for story evaluation:[], providing a thorough review of story evaluation.
+🔥 We release a survey paper for story evaluation: [What Makes a Good Story?
+A Survey of Story Evaluation]().

+🌟 In this repository, we introduce main contents in our survey, and provide detailed collections of:
+- Story generation benchmarks
+- Story evaluation benchmarks
-🌟 In this repository, we provide detailed collections of story generation/evaluation benchmarks, and provide evaluation methods proposed or can be adopted for story evaluation.
+- Metrics that are proposed or can be adopted for story evaluation.

 ✨ If you have any feedback or suggestions, please feel free to contact us at yangdingyi@ruc.edu.cn.